 H. Moser & Cie.
 Endeavour Centre Seconds Concept

 Specifications: Price: $22,000, Case Size: 40 mm, Thickness: 10.7 mm, Lug-to-Lug: 46 mm, Water Resistance: 30 m, Movement: Auto HMC 200, Crystal: Sapphire

-Description: Moser, they have roots back to 1805 and saw a revival in 2005 where the brand was officially relaunched after falling on harder times during the mid 20th century decades prior.
+Description: Moser has roots back to 1805 and saw a revival in 2005, when the brand was officially relaunched after falling on harder times during the mid-20th century decades prior.
 However, since their relaunch, they have wasted no time making a splash on the world of horology, carving out a reputation for impeccable dials and an eccentric attitude towards design and their branding that is unlike anything else you will find from high horology manufacturers.
 This attitude and direction led to them winning several GPHG awards for their innovations, most notably with their take on the perpetual calendar in 2006, and release of their release of the Straumann Double Hairspring in 2007.
 This piece epitomizes simplicity as well as Moser’s typical traits that make them one of the most beloved independents out there.
 With this piece featuring no type, no numerals, and no date on the dial, this is one of the simplest dials you’ll find, however, the blue fumé surface still provides more than enough to this dial.
 The movement within is the caliber HMC 200 self-winding movement, which contains 27 jewels, has their proprietary double hairspring, and is finished with Geneva stripes while containing diamond polishing throughout.